J. Mark Ramseyer: Education and career

 The child of Mennonite missionary parents, Ramseyer lived in Kyushu's Miyazaki Prefecture, Japan through the age of 18 and is fluent in Japanese.
 His father was Dr. Robert Lewis Ramseyer, an anthropology PhD who founded the Hiroshima Mennonite Church and authored Mission and the Peace Witness: The Gospel and Christian Discipleship and Sharing the Gospel.

+Ramseyer received a B.A. in history in 1976 from Goshen College, then earned a M.A. in Japanese studies from the University of Michigan in 1978 and a J.D. from Harvard Law School in 1982.

-After clerking for Judge Stephen Breyer (then of the 1st Circuit Court of Appeals, later on the Supreme Court), Ramseyer practiced law at Chicago's Sidley & Austin.
+After clerking for Judge Stephen Breyer of the United States Court of Appeals for the First Circuit, Ramseyer practiced law at Chicago's Sidley & Austin.
 After teaching law at UCLA from 1986 to 1992, he moved first to the University Chicago School of Law and then, in 1998, to Harvard.
 He has also taught at several Japanese universities including the University of Tokyo, Hitotsubashi University, and Tohoku University.

 Academic controversies

 1923 massacre of Koreans

 In 2019, a book chapter written by Ramseyer titled "Privatizing Police: Japanese Police, the Korean Massacre, and Private Security Firms" was accepted for publication in the forthcoming Cambridge Handbook on Privatization.

-In the original draft of the chapter, Ramseyer relied on contemporary Japanese-language newspaper accounts to claim that in the aftermath of the 1923 Great Kantō earthquake ethnic Koreans "torched buildings, planted bombs, poisoned water supplies, murdered, pillaged and raped."
+In the original draft of the chapter, Ramseyer relied on contemporary Japanese-language newspaper accounts.
+He first reiterated claims made in the newspapers, writing that Koreans "poisoned water supplies, they murdered, they pillaged, they raped".
+He then wrote, "The puzzle is not whether this happened.
+It is how extensively it happened".

 Ramseyer argued that "young Koreans were a high crime group in Japan," and suggested that the massacre of Koreans at the hands of Japanese police in the chaos that followed the earthquake may have been partially justified.
 When scholars disputed the accuracy of these claims, the Handbook's co-editor Alon Harel asserted that the chapter would be significantly revised prior to publication, calling the disputed content "an innocent and very regrettable mistake on our part," and adding, "We assumed that Professor Ramseyer knows the history better than us.
 In the meantime, we have learnt a lot about the events and we sent a list of detailed comments on the paper that were written by professional historians and lawyers."
 Harel also said, "I genuinely regret that a misguided description of the history can be found now in the SSRN (and that we are associated with it), but I assure you that the mistake will not be repeated in the forthcoming volume."
+Historian Tessa Morris-Suzuki called the publication of the paper "the worst example of the failure of academic standards" she had seen in her entire career.